yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --server_broadcast_addresses

 Specifies the public IP or DNS hostname of the server (with an optional port).
-This value might be used by servers to communicate with one another, depending on the connection policy parameter.
-When using the default, or explicitly setting the value to `0.0.0.0:9100`, the server will listen on all available network interfaces.
+This value is used by servers to communicate with one another, depending on the connection policy parameter.

 Default: `0.0.0.0:9100`